danzeng8/TopoSimplifier/README.md

 It is preferred to use Windows SDK Version 10.0.
 You can check to see if you have this by going to Project > Properties > Configuration Properties > General > Windows SDK Version.

+To check that it runs properly for the next step, try displaying the help menu:

+	TopoSimplifier --help

 ## Running TopoSimplifier

 TopoSimplifier accepts three possible input types: